 - Establish a Data Coordination Project that explores and identifies appropriate disability indicators as a demographic variable, including current use in Delaware, existing models outside of Delaware, and opportunities and obstacles for expansion in Delaware. - 2.
 Create a public health surveillance system for disability that requires DHSS programs and community partners to collect and report disability status as a demographic variable. - 3.
 Integrate disability status into electronic health records, all DHSS service intake forms, the Delaware Health Information Network (DHIN), and other public health service systems. - 4.
 Assess and provide technical assistance to existing vendors of online health vault systems to ensure that patients with disabilities can access health and social services records. - 5.
 Develop and implement a mechanism to identify needed accommodations as part of an individual's medical record. - 6.
-Conduct a statewide assessment of where people with disabilities live and, using geographic information system (GIS) mapping, identify missing, unsafe, inaccessible, or needed sidewalks.
+Conduct a statewide assessment of where people with disabilities live and, using geographic information system (GIS) mapping, identify missing, unsafe, inaccessible, or needed sidewalks. - 16 The Plan to Achieve Health Equity for Delawareans with Disabilities

-GOAL 3:

-Create a culture that is conducive to achieving health equity for people with disabilities
+GOAL 3: Create a culture that is conducive to achieving health equity for people with disabilities